alinex/node-builder/README.md

 in the alinex make package.
 It have to be under the path `src/data` and be called by the `<basename>.css` while basename is the package name before the first hyphen.

-### Command `build`

-Genereate the base system out of the source code.
-This creates the `lib` folder by copying, compiling and transforming files.
-Everything will be done parallel.

-    > bin/make build ../node-error

-With the `--watch` option it is possible to keep the documentation updated.

-    > bin/make build ../node-error --watch

 ### Command `publish`